LeannaJ/ML_Practical_Codes/README.md

-# ML Practical Codes - Complete Machine Learning Project Collection
+# ML Practical Codes - Machine Learning Project Collection

 A comprehensive repository containing practical Python implementations of machine learning algorithms, deep learning models, and MLOps solutions.
 This project covers the entire ML lifecycle from data preprocessing to production deployment.

+> **📝 Note**: This repository contains practical implementations of machine learning algorithms and techniques.
+Each script is designed to be runnable and includes comprehensive documentation, making it suitable for both learning and production use.

 ## 📋 Table of Contents